 Make it a requirement that employees who are running more than 15 minutes late must call into the office.
 Employees are less likely to show up late if they know they have to discuss it with someone.

 Depending on your workplace culture and Federal and state employment laws, you may want to create penalties for employees who show up late to work more than, say, once per month.
-It could start with a warning letter or email, but if that doesn’t work, you might require them to make up for missed work time at the end of their shifts.
+It could start with a warning letter or sending an email to employees about being late, but if that doesn’t work, you might require them to make up for missed work time at the end of their shifts.

-You might consider docking employees’ pay for tardiness but you would have to tread carefully.
+You might consider docking employees’ pay for tardiness but you’ll want to consider labor laws on being late for work.
 Many states allow employers to dock the pay of employees classified as nonexempt—those who qualify for overtime pay when they work more than 40 hours per week—as long as those employees are given advance written notice of penalties.
 Salaried employees classified as exempt—meaning they do not qualify for overtime pay—cannot generally have their pay docked under the federal Fair Labor Standards Act rules.

 Also, an employee’s paycheck cannot generally be docked if their hourly wage would effectively drop below their state’s minimum wage by doing so.